Open Accessibility Menu

 • Buttocks, hip, groin, and leg pain (described as shooting, stabbing, burning, or throbbing)

-• Numbness and tingling the leg and foot
+• Numbness and tingling in the leg and foot

 • Weakness in a leg and foot